-451.11.1 RETENTION SCHEDULE
+451.7.1 RETENTION SCHEDULE

 The table below shows the retention schedule for each video as classified.
-It represents the minimum amount of time that data should be preserved and is subject to change as needed.
+It represents the minimum amount of time that data should be preserved in the cloud-based data storage system and is subject to change as needed.